3 min readValuation & Financials

 How the Operating Business Is Valued

-How Real Estate Is Valued
+How the Real Estate Is Valued

 Why This Matters to Sellers